 Under NRFF Version 2, LTA owns and pay for the operating assets, including additions, renewals and replacements.
-In exchange for the right to operate, maintain and derive revenue from the Licensed Systems, the Company will pay an annual licence charge to the LTA over the licence period.
-The licence charge structure under the NRFF provides for some sharing between the Company and the LTA of revenue risks under the Fare Revenue Shortfall Sharing as well as profit sharing via an Earnings Before Interest and Tax Cap/Collar.
+In exchange for the right to operate, maintain and derive revenue from the Licensed Systems, SBS Transit Rail Pte.
+Ltd. will pay an annual licence charge to the LTA over the licence period.
+The licence charge structure under the NRFF provides for some sharing between SBS Transit Rail Pte.
+Ltd. and the LTA of revenue risks under the Fare Revenue Shortfall Sharing as well as profit sharing via an Earnings Before Interest and Tax Cap/Collar.
 These are explained below: